microchip-pic-avr-examples/pic18f56q71-dual-op-amp-demo/README.md

 - Proto Click ([proto-click](https://www.mikroe.com/proto-click)) with modifications

 ## Setup
-The PIC18F56Q71 is being used in this demonstration, as the microcontroller.
+In this example, PIC18F56Q71 is used as a microcontroller.

 <img src="images/PIC18F56Q71-BOARD.png" width = "600"><br>

-The Curiosity adapter board will be expanding the capabilities of the PIC MCU, and also give us easily adaptable Mikro BUS headers.
+The Curiosity Nano Adapter board enhances the capabilities of the PIC MCU, and provides the user with easily adaptable Mikro BUS headers.

 <img src="images/AdapterBoard.PNG" width = "600"><br>

-Finally we will be using a proto click to house our reference voltage potentiometers, status LEDs, logic switches, and a reset button.
+A PROTO Click will be used to house the voltage potentiometers, status LEDs, logic switches, and a reset button.

 <img src="images/PROTOCLICK.jpg" width = "300"><br>